 Despite emerging intact at the end of the war, deep divisions remained throughout the United States.
-Sectionalism still dominated the political scene and battles over slavery (Missouri Compromise), the national bank (Jacksonian Era), Native American policy (Worcester v.
+Sectionalism still dominated the political scene and battles over slavery (Missouri Compromise), the National Bank, Native American policy (Worcester v.
 Georgia), and federal vs. state power (Mcculloch v.
 Maryland) would be frequent over the next several decades.

-The United States did not win the War of 1812 but its historical significance cannot be understated.
+The United States did not necessarily win the War of 1812 but its historical significance and importance cannot be understated.

 To learn more about US history, check out this timeline of the history of the United States.